Vbtesh/scraper_ad_websites/README.md

 This is a version of a personal project to scrape private advertisement websites (2 websites supported) for publicly available data.
 Urls of websites have been removed for confidentiality.

-The purpuse of the script is to compile, every day, a list of unique ads published on the website, mainly gathering the users' unique id, subscription plan and location.
+The purpose of the script is to compile, each day, a list of unique ads published on the website, mainly gathering the users' unique id, subscription plan and location.
 The end goal is to create a base of longitudinal data to be analysed for an investigation.

 Process: